abstractmachines/abramov-redux-egghead/README.md

 };
 ```

-- It passes filter, which is a prop, to the link component, so every one of
+- It passes filter, which is a prop, to the link Component, so every one of
 those 3 links is going to have a different filter prop.
 ```
 <p> Show: